tidepool-org/tidepool-org.github.io/_docs/server-data-organization.md

 ---
 # Tidepool's Server Data Model

 The core concept behind Tidepool's data model is that there are different classes of security needed for different types of data.
 User data needed for logins needs to be in one database, searchable.
 User metadata is encrypted on a per-user basis, and protected so that even having both the user data and the metadata, you still wouldn't be able to decrypt it without also having our deploy keys.
 It is also the case that you can't go backward from metadata to user data, you can only go forward from user data to metadata.
 The same is true for metadata -> patientdata.
-If you have patient data, you can't find the metadata associated with it.
+If you only have patient data, you can't find the metadata associated with it.

 ## Glossary

 * **Tidepool-generated** -- This is a field that was generated automatically by Tidepool.
 It is effectively an unpredictable random string, and there is no derivable relationship between this field and the user it is associated with, nor is there any relationship between this field and others like it.

 * **User-supplied** -- The end user can create this field.

 * **Unique** -- This field must be unique within the database.